slowbreathing/slowbreathing.github.io/_posts/2020-07-29-MeditatingProcessor-5.md

 [BPF] is a different beast altogether.
 It can look inside the kernel and most userland applications including Java/JVM python with kprobes/uprobes/USDTs respectively. <strong>It's safe in-kernel/in-application processing is a powerful feature that lends modern Linux Kernel it's amazing superpowers</strong>.

+### References
+1. <a href='https://lwn.net/Articles/250967/'><strong>What every programmer should know about memory:</strong></a> <strong>(This is a definitive 9 part(the links for the rest of the parts are embedded in the first one.) article on how the hardware works and, how software and data structure design can exploit it.
+It had a huge impact on the way I thought and still do think about design.
+The article first came out in 2007 but it is still relevant which is proof that basics don't change very often.)</strong>
+2. <a href='https://software.intel.com/content/www/us/en/develop/articles/intel-sdm.html'><strong>Intels documenation:</strong></a><strong> (Intel's documentation is the authentic source here.
+But, it is incredibly difficult to read.
+It is as if Intel's employees were given a raise to make it "impossible to comprehend" kind of document.)</strong>
+3. <a href='https://www.agner.org/optimize/'><strong>Agner Fog:</strong></a><strong> (He benchmarks microprocessors using forward and reverse engineering techniques.
+My bible.)</strong>
+4. <a href='https://github.com/torvalds/linux'><strong>Linux Source:</strong></a><strong> (If you are going to trace your programs/applications then having the Linux source is a must.
+Tracers will tell you half the story, the other half will come from here. )</strong>
+5. <a href='https://ai.googleblog.com/2017/08/transformer-novel-neural-network.html'><strong>Transformer:</strong></a><strong> (Modern Natural Language processing, in general, must be indebted to Transformer architecture.
+We however, use an asymmetric transformer setup.)</strong>
+6. <a href='https://arxiv.org/pdf/2009.14794.pdf'><strong>Performer-A Sparse Transformer:</strong></a><strong> (This is as cutting edge as it can get.
+The transformer at the heart of it is a stacked multi-headed-attention unit.
+As the sequences(of words or System events or stock prices or vehicle positions e.t.c.) get longer, the quadratic computation and quadratic memory for matrix cannot keep up.
+Performer, a Transformer architecture with attention mechanisms that scale linearly.
+The framework is implemented by Fast Attention Via Positive Orthogonal Random Features (FAVOR+) algorithm.)</strong>
+7. <a href='https://www.youtube.com/watch?v=93uE_kWWQjs&t=1178s'><strong>Ftrace: The Inner workings</strong></a><strong> ( I dont think there is a better explaination of Ftrace's inner workings.)</strong>
+8. <a href='https://lwn.net/Articles/608497/'><strong>Ftrace: The hidden light switch:</strong></a><strong> ( This article demonstrates the tools based on Ftrace.)</strong>
+9. <a href='http://www.brendangregg.com/ebpf.html'><strong>BPF:</strong></a><strong> ( eBPF or just BPF is changing the way programming is done on Linux.
+Linux now has observability superpowers beyond most OSes.
+A detailed post on BPF is the need of the hour and I am planning as much.
+In the meantime, the attached link can be treated as a virtual BPF homepage.)</strong>

 <!--Series-->
 [Stillwaters]: https://www.stillwaters.ai
 [Meditating-with-microprocessors]: /tags/#Meditating-with-microprocessors